Internet Use and Safety Policy

 The Library recognizes that Internet safety is the responsibility of its users and educates users about Internet safety through its policies, publications, and individual instruction.

 In addition, the Library strives to prevent access by minors to inappropriate matter on the Internet by filtering, preventing access to Library computer hard drives, and by its privacy policies.

 Filtering: The Library uses a commercial filter.
 Users who attempt to access a filtered site are advised by a screen message that the site is restricted.
-Should a legitimate site be filtered, it can be unfiltered by Library staff.
+Should a legitimate site be filtered, it can be unfiltered by Library staff upon request.

 Computer hard drive lockdown: The Library uses an operational system to lock down public computers in order to prevent access to computer hard drives.
 This reduces the possibility of user hacking or other unlawful activities.